Advanced time-to-event sample size calculation

 Default is NULL in which case upper bound spending time is determined by

-with the spending time at each analysis (see Details in help forgsDesign
+timing.
+Otherwise, this should be a vector of lengthkwith the spending time at each analysis (see Details in help forgsDesign).- lsTime

 Default is NULL in which case lower bound spending time is determined by